mikield/awesome-cli-tool/Readme.md

-# Welcome to the Awesome CLI Tool
+# Welcome to the Beer Parser CLI Tool

+This code was created as a recruitment task for one of companies I have worked for.

 ### Before using: